OvertureMaps/workshop/2-accessing-data.md

 3. For easy visualization, you can drag-n-drop the resulting GeoJSON file into [kepler.gl](//kepler.gl) to see the data on the map.

+The [Lonboard example notebook] shows how OvertureMaps-Py can be used as a Python module and seamlessly integrate with powerful visualization tools.

 ## 3. Where is Overture Data Hosted?

 Officially, Overture Maps Data is published in geoparquet format on both AWS and Azure.
 See more on the [Getting Overture Data](https://docs.overturemaps.org/getting-data/) section of our documentation.